infernojs/inferno-website/src/docs/guides/libraries.md

 ### Usage

 Usage is the same as with redux.
 Except I used React's new Context API in version 16.3.0.
-I also simplified some stuff.
-If you've used Redux and Vuex in the pass, everything here will be familiar to you.
+I also simplified store creation, action definition, and async action handing.
+If you've used Redux and Vuex in the past, everything here will be familiar to you.

 ### Install